kostadubovskiy/OMatG-Fork/README.md

-The flexibility of the SI framework stems from the ability to tailor the choice of interpolants and choosing between deterministic (ODE) and stochastic (SDE) sampling schemes (see Fig. 1).
+The flexibility of the SI framework stems from the ability to tailor the choice of interpolants and choosing between deterministic (ODE) and stochastic (SDE) sampling schemes (see Fig. 1 that visualizes the tunable components of the SI framework for bridging samples from a base distribution (gray particles) to samples from a target distribution (purple particles); figure taken from the
+<a href="https://openreview.net/forum?id=gHGrzxFujU">OMatG paper</a>.).

 <figure>
     <img src="https://arxiv.org/html/2502.02582v1/x1.png" alt="stochastic interpolants" width="400">
-    <figcaption><i>Figure 1.</i> Visualization of the tunable components of the SI framework for bridging samples from a
-    base distribution (gray particles) to samples from a target distribution (purple particles).
-Figure taken from the
-    <a href="https://openreview.net/forum?id=gHGrzxFujU">OMatG paper</a>.</figcaption>
 </figure>

 OMatG defines a crystalline material of $N$ atoms by its unit cell that is described by three lattice vectors